82. Why infrastructure is a bright spot for income and green energy

 The opposite of inflation is deflation.
 This is when the percentage measure of inflation drops below zero, meaning goods and services become cheaper.

-On the face of it, this sounds great.
+On the face of it, this sounds great, right?
 If everything is less expensive it should mean that you can afford to buy more items – including those that were previously out of your budget.
-However, it’s not quite that straightforward.
-The issue is that, because the value of your cash increases, you are more incentivised to hold onto your money in savings than spending it.

-Also, when prices fall there is the expectation that this will continue and a coveted item may be even cheaper tomorrow.
+The issue is that, because the value of your cash increases, you are more incentivised to hold onto your money rather than spend it.
+Also, when prices fall there is the expectation that this will continue, and a coveted item may be even cheaper tomorrow.
 As a result, people hold off on making a purchase.

 A downside of fewer products being bought is companies’ revenues falling.
 This can lead to higher rates of unemployment as businesses are forced to cut costs.
 The subsequent continued downturn in spending is known as a “deflationary spiral”.

 Reflation essentially signifies the start of the inflationary cycle after a recession.
 It is often regarded as the opposite of disinflation.
+It shouldn’t be confused with full-blown inflation, which we have already outlined, as it tends to happen more gradually.

 Reflation occurs when the economy starts to experience stronger growth in conjunction with rising prices.
-This can be caused by central banks injecting more cash into the economy through actions such as reducing taxes, printing money or lowering interest rates.
+This can be caused by central banks injecting more cash into the economy through actions such as reducing taxes, printing money, or lowering interest rates.

 The idea is that as economic growth improves, demand for goods increases, companies make more products, and more staff get hired.
 Another positive of this backdrop is that it should lead to higher wages as companies continue to thrive.